vedantvbarve/emirati-personas-streamlit/README.md

 - View a complete, chronologically ordered conversation history, including both bulk and individual interactions.

 The app is designed for flexibility, supporting both structured (bulk) and free-form (chat) interactions, and maintains full conversational context throughout the session.
+UPDATE: The app now features enhanced personalization and streamlined setup workflows to deliver more tailored interactions.

 ---